-Also due to Coronavirus, aggregate scoring will be allowed for Field Day 2020.
+Also due to Coronavirus, aggregate scoring was not allowed for Field Day 2020.
 This was intended to be a one-time rule change, but ARRL has decided to keep it for 2021.
 Individuals may conduct their own Field Day operations (using their own call signs, not the club’s) and submit their scores to ARRL individually, indicating the club name with their entries.
-Their individual scores will be published, and the club score will be combined with all individual entries identifying Shenandoah Valley Amateur Radio Club in their entries, regardless of Class, resulting in an aggregate score for SVARC – the entry for the SVARC operation at Clarke County Fairgrounds, plus all individual entries that include the club name.
-This is a one-time rule change, and provides a great option for anyone who wants to participate in Field Day with SVARC but are concerned about gathering with others during this time.
+Their individual scores were published, and the club score was combined with all individual entries identifying Shenandoah Valley Amateur Radio Club in their entries, regardless of Class, resulting in an aggregate score for SVARC – the entry for the SVARC operation at Clarke County Fairgrounds, plus all individual entries that include the club name with those entries.

 If you plan to join us, please prepare for inclement weather.
 The pavilion provides shelter for the operating positions and the Ruritan club members maintain the fairgrounds very well, but it’s an outdoor venue.
 We highly recommend sunscreen, rain gear, and bug spray to maximize your comfort during your visit.
 Planning to stay overnight?
 Have warm clothes available in case it gets chilly.
 Also, if you are coming to help with set-up, we recommend that you bring work gloves, eye protection, and work clothes.